Gastrodia elata

-Gastrodia elata is a saprophytic perennial herb in the family Orchidaceae.
-It is found in Nepal, Bhutan, India, Japan, North Korea, Siberia, Taiwan, and China.
+Gastrodia elata is a mycoheterotrophic perennial herb in the family Orchidaceae.
+It is found in Nepal, Bhutan, India, Japan, Korea, Siberia, Taiwan, and China.

 Description

 The orchid has an 8–12 centimeters long elliptical underground rhizome with a diameter of 3–5 centimeters but may grow up to 7 centimeters.
 The stem is erect with a height of 0.3–1 meter up to 2 meters, the orange yellow, tan, cylinder, and leafless.

 The flowered pale olivine or the orange red, the scape is length 5–30 centimeters, longest may be 50 centimeters.
-Floral Bractsare long lanceolate, length 1-1.5 centimeters; Pedicel and ovary of branch 0.7–1.2 centimeter, slightly short in colored bract; The sepal and the petal produce a slanting pot shape perianth tube, the perianth tube long the approximately 1 centimeter, the diameter 5–7 millimeters.
+Floral Bracts are long lanceolate, length 1-1.5 centimeters; Pedicel and ovary of branch 0.7–1.2 centimeter, slightly short in colored bract; The sepal and the petal produce a slanting pot shape perianth tube, the perianth tube long the approximately 1 centimeter, the diameter 5–7 millimeters.
 The labellum is white, circular, with a length of 6–7 millimeters and width of 3–4 millimeters, the tip 3 cracks, the base pastes the tight pistil column full terminal, has a pair of pulp callus, in the callus connection perianth tube.
 The pistil column length 5–7 millimeters, have the short pistil column foot.

 Capsule each approximately 30, oval or but actually oval, length 1.2–1.8 centimeters, width 8–9 millimeters.
 The seed are most, 2 – 40,000 grains of each fruit, minimum, powdery.
 Flowering season June to July, fruit time July to August.